What Is Addiction?

 - Type of addictive substance(s).

-- The severity of addiction (e.g., number of relapses, medical/mental complications from using substances/withdrawal, legal trouble).
+- The severity of addiction (e.g. number of relapses, medical/mental complications from using substances/withdrawal).

 - The provider (geographic location, in-network plan).

-If you or a loved one needs help for an addiction, you are not alone; recovery from drug and alcohol abuse is possible.
+If you or a loved one needs help for a substance use disorder, you are not alone; recovery from drug and alcohol abuse is possible.
 American Addiction Centers (AAC) is here to help you find an inpatient drug addiction treatment program that will meet you where you are at.

 Our admissions navigators are ready to take your call 24/7 and assist you in understanding treatment options and how to pay for rehab.
-Call us for free at to get started on the recovery journey.
+Call for free at to get started on your recovery journey.
+You can also use the form below to check if your insurance covers rehabilitation treatment.